Logo

 Six Olympic Records after eight medal events; the ice at the Olympic Winter Games Milano Cortina 2026 is faster than it's ever been.
 Even the 24-year-old Olympic 1000m Record set by Gerard van Velde (NED) at altitude in Salt Lake City was broken at the Olympic Winter Games Milano Cortina 2026.

-"All we try to do is to give a field for all the athletes to do their best," Ice Master Mark Messer (CAN) says modestly.
+"All we try to do is to give a field for all the athletes to do their best," Ice Master Mark Messer (CAN), pictured above, says modestly.

 Uphill battle